Mickelson plays on amid news of U.S. probe into possible insider trading

 Even if Icahn did leak information about his plans regarding Clorox, it may not necessarily have violated the law.
 Insider trading regulations prohibit trading based on material, nonpublic information obtained from someone who breached a fiduciary or confidentiality duty by disclosing it.

-(Additional reporting by Jennifer Ablan and Mark Lamport-Stokes; Writing by Edwin Chan and Frances Kerry; Editing by Peter Henderson and Gunna Dickson)
+(Additional reporting by Jennifer Ablan and Mark Lamport-Stokes; Writing by Edwin Chan and Frances Kerry; Editing by Peter Henderson, Gunna Dickson and Peter Cooney)